ironbar/orangutan/reports/04_Modeling.md

 Training with sampling produced better results.
 Moreover a model trained from zero achieved better scores than a model retrained from food category.
 Scores on food and preferences were 25 and 17, which I think is a good start point and probably training for other categories will improve these scores.

+First models trained on obstacles category do not get good results on that category.

 <!---